johaGL/old_version_tracegroomer/README.md

 - the subtraction of the means of the blanks across all metabolites' abundance for each sample.
 - seting to NaN the values of abundance that are under the limit of detection (LOD).
 - excluding metabolites whose abundance values across all samples are under LOD (excluded then from all tables by default).
-- stomping fractions values to be comprised between 0 and 1 (some negative and some superior to 1 values can occur after correction of naturally occurring isotopologues when using software dedicated to such corrections)
+- stomping fractions values to be comprised between 0 and 1 (some negative and some superior to 1 values can occur after correction of naturally occurring isotopologues by certain software dedicated to such corrections)

 You can modify all those options depending on your needs, they appear as 'optional arguments' in the help menu.